mugdhav/mugdhav/README.md

 ***
 See some of my work:

-- [ImageToDITA Converter](https://claude.ai/public/artifacts/6dc01e7d-6f9d-496e-a178-53240c747753) - An AI-enabled tool I have created for technical writers.
+- [ImageToDITA Converter](https://claude.ai/public/artifacts/6dc01e7d-6f9d-496e-a178-53240c747753) - An AI-enabled tool I have created for technical writers, available on Anthropic Artifacts.
 It generates DITA task topics from UI or mockup screenshots.
+You can try out this tool by providing your own Anthropic API key.

 - [Authoring Accessible Documentation](http://indus.stc-india.org/page/239/) - Guidelines for authoring accessibility-compliant documentation.